eikek/docspell/website/site/content/docs/webapp/finding.md

 When adding tags to the "Exclude" list, then an item is removed from the results if it has at least one of these tags.

+## Content

+You can choose tags or correspondents in the search menu and further restrict the results using full text search using the *content* field.

+{% infobubble(mode="warning", title="Please note") %}
+This field is intended to be used in conjunction with other fields in the search menu.
+It *may be really slow* if used alone, since first the database query is executed and its results are furhter constrained by fulltext search.

+Use the search-bar with option *Contents Only* to do quick fulltext searches.
+{% end %}

 ## Correspondent